Timmy/ulx-docs/index.md

 ---
 description: >
-  The unofficial documentation for the ULX admin mod for Garry’s Mod!
-This project aims to provide users of ULX with a reliable source of information.
+  Official documentation for ULX, an admin mod for Garry’s Mod.
+ULX was first released days after GM9 came out in 2005, and development on it has continued since then.
 ---
 # Introduction